Note: NSFW, or people who are bothered by discussion of kinky sex practices. (Other people’s, not mine!)

 I’ve recently taken a slightly new direction in time-wasting.
 It started when I realised that one of Bristol’s notorious local sex clubs, The Office, has plenty of reviews left for it on dedicated swingers’ message boards.
 This then led me down an internet rabbit hole.

 Since, as I discovered, sex clubs are expensive, people don’t want to pay to get into a dud one.
-(A dud sex club is apparently one where loads of old fat guys stand around, drinking Stella and crowding round one sagging plastic-sheeted bed watching one presumably discombobulated-but-enthusiastic couple politely ignore them from the missionary position).
+(A dud sex club is apparently one where loads of old fat guys stand around, drinking Stella and crowding round a plastic-sheeted bed watching one presumably discombobulated-but-enthusiastic couple politely ignore them from the missionary position).
 So online reviews of sex clubs are both comprehensive and detailed across the country, as people try and work out what they should do with their weekends.

 This all makes me very happy.
 It turns out that with a bottle of red wine on hand, I can get lost in reading sex club reviews for, well, a bit too long.
 There’s just something about the banal precision of the way people describe all the facilities, coupled with the arresting details of people’s presumably hot and sticky nights of glitter-covered group sex on revolving beds, that I find both diverting and inspirational.
 To think that I spend my evenings out drinking G&Ts and talking about whether George Ferguson screwed up by introducing resident’s parking zones.